 The Brandywine Conservancy was one of the first conservation organizations awarded accreditation by the Land Trust Accreditation Commission.
 The award is an affirmation of careful management and effective environmental programs.

-The Brandywine Conservancy holds more than 460 conservation easements and protects more than 62,000 acres throughout Pennsylvania and Delaware.
-The Brandywine River Museum of Art is internationally recognized for its unparalleled collection and dedication to presenting Wyeth and American art.
+The Brandywine Conservancy holds more than 500 conservation easements and protects over 69,400 acres throughout Pennsylvania and Delaware.
+The Brandywine Museum of Art is internationally recognized for its unparalleled collection and dedication to presenting Wyeth and American art.
 Nearly 300 special exhibitions have been shown in the museum's six galleries.